-The Mail Service Integration package integrates mail services into Concrete, replacing the default mail service by one of the services provided by this package.
-At this moment it supports Mailgun, Mandrill (Mailchimp) and Sendgrid and I'll be adding more mail services such as Mailjet in the near future.
+The Mail Service Integration package integrates transactional email services into Concrete, replacing the default mail service by one of the services provided by this package.
+At this moment it supports Mailgun, Mandrill (Mailchimp) and Sendgrid (also Mailjet starting from version 2.0 and Postmark and SendinBlue from version 3.1.0).
 Configure and enable a service of your choice and Concrete uses this service to send all emails.